Angelo Colarossi: Other family members

-Colin Ford identifies Angelo Colarossi senior with the model in Julia Margaret Cameron's 1860s photograph 'Iago', after comparing the portrait with other likenesses of Colarossi.
+Colin Ford erroneously identified Angelo Colarossi senior with the model in Julia Margaret Cameron's 1860s photograph 'Iago', after comparing the portrait with other likenesses of Colarossi.
 However the named drawing of Colarossi shows a heavily moustached man; aside from Frederick Leighton, everybody else depicted Colarossi with his moustache.
 The lack of a moustache suggests that Cameron's 'Iago' is, if not Angelo Colarossi senior, then possibly a portrait of a Colarossi brother.
 Earlier references give the model's name as Alessandro; Angelo Colarossi senior may have had a brother named Alessandro – he certainly had an Alessandro and an Angelo as sons.
 If this is the case, Cameron's 'Iago' would be a picture of our Angelo's uncle.
 New evidence in a recently published article in the British Art Journal suggests that Alessandro di Marco was in fact the model for the photograph and not Colarossi as previously thought.

 Angelo's parents were married in 1867, by which time they already had one son Fiori Albert Colarossi, born in 1866.
 He appears in the 1881 census as Albert and was married in Chelsea in 1905.
 There was a sister Marie Augustina Colarossi, who appears in the 1881 census as Mari, and married Ferdinando Belisario in 1887.

 The next two children: Antonio Colarossi and Antonio Angelo Colarossi both died as infants.
 Angelo was next, followed by another sister, Mary Ann Rosa Colarossi, shown as Rosa in the 1881 census.
 She was married in Fulham in 1905.
 After Rosa came Lorenzo Alfonso Colarossi, born in 1879, who appears in the census as Laurence.
 He was followed in early 1881 by Alessandro Gilbert Colarossi, who is shown as an unnamed infant just 7 days old in the 1881 census.
 According to family sources, he later moved to America and died in Pennsylvania, in 1953.
 Apparently the last of the family was Mabel Colarossi, born in Fulham in 1884, however not all the Colarossi children's births were registered.